evanharmon1/harmon-ops/README.md

 # dev-env
-A repo I use to keep track of the various CLI packages and libraries I like to use as well as BASH customizations, scripts, and a docker-compose file with images I find useful for my developer environment.
+A repo I use to keep track of the various CLI packages and libraries I like to use as well as BASH customizations, scripts, python packages, node modules, git customizations, and a docker-compose file with docker images I find useful for my developer environment.

 ## BASH Packages
 nix/setupNix.sh